Hitachi (Japanese train): History

-Future plans

-From the start of the 18 March 2023 timetable revision, all Hitachi services terminating at Ueno Station will be extended to Shinagawa Station.
+From the start of the 18 March 2023 timetable revision, all Hitachi services terminating at Ueno Station were extended to Shinagawa Station.

 Ticketing

 A supplementary ticket has to be purchased to board the train, along with the basic fare ticket.
 There are two types of such supplementary tickets, namely the Reserved Seat Ticket (座席指定券, Zaseki shitei ken), and the Unreserved Seat Ticket (座席未指定券, Zaseki mishitei ken).

 The Reserved Seat Ticket enables a specified seat to be reserved for the holder.
 The reserved status for the seat is signified by a green overhead lamp on top of the corresponding seat.

 The Unreserved Seat Ticket enables the holder to be seated on any unreserved seat.
-A red overhead lamp signifies that the seat is unreserved; while a yellow overhead lamp signifies that the seat is reserved for the later part of the journey, implying that one has to give up their seat to the passenger who has reserved the seat, when they board the train later.
+A red overhead lamp signifies that the seat is unreserved; while a yellow overhead lamp signifies that the seat is reserved for the later part of the journey, implying that one has to give up their seat to the passenger who has reserved the seat and change to another vacant seat, when they board the train later.

 Past services

-In the past, there were 2 limited express services that also bear the name Hitachi.
+In the past, there were 2 limited express services that bore the name Hitachi.